Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Results

+With $m_\pi$ fixed to its physical value $135$ MeV, we explore the allowed region for the parameters by considering the central value of $F_\pi$ and its $\pm 1\sigma$ variation, and similarly for the condensate.
+Thus, we obtain a total of $9$ parameter sets to cover the allowed range provided by the quoted data.

+Ref.~\cite{GomezDumm:2006vz} considered condensates in the range $\langle\bar{\psi}_f\psi_f\rangle^{1/3}=210-240$ MeV and showed that the appearance of IMC in the crossover region in the non-local NJL model depends on the values of the condensates.
+They showed that for condensates larger than $240$ MeV $T_{CO}$ increases as one increases $eB$ for smaller $eB$ (for the Gaussian form factor), in contradiction with lattice observations.
 The motivation for the considered range of the condensate in Ref.~\cite{GomezDumm:2006vz}, comes from the cited articles~\cite{Dosch:1997wb,Berges:1998rc}.
 One of them~\cite{Dosch:1997wb}, using chiral perturbation theory, calculated the condensate to be in the range $(200-260\ \rm MeV)^3$ and the other article~\cite{Berges:1998rc}, from a model calculation with fermions interacting via instanton-induced interaction, deduces the condensate to be $(270\ \rm MeV)^3$.
 However, the value of $F_\pi$ was fixed to be the physical value.
-With the more controlled lattice results now available on $F_\pi$ and the condensate, one of the motivations for our paper was to fit the model to these.
-We find that IMC near $T_{CO}$ sensitively also depends on the value of $F_\pi$. \\
+With the more controlled lattice results now available on $F_\pi$ and the condensate, one of the motivations for our paper is to fit the model to these.
+We find that IMC near $T_{CO}$, sensitively, also depends on the value of $F_\pi$.

-We begin our search for finding parameter space for the model with the Brandt13 data set.
-There we have errors in the values of both the condensate [$\langle\bar{\psi}\psi\rangle^{1/3}=261(13)(1)\rm MeV$] and the decay constant [$F_{\pi}=90(8)(2)\rm MeV$], so we obtain total $9$ parameter sets to cover the whole allowed range provided by the quoted data.
-We handle the errors in a simple fashion by adding the systematic and the statistical errors in quadrature.